NicholasBHubbard/sbozyp/README.md

 $ perl t/sbozyp.t
 ```

-Note that the test-suite only runs on a Slackware system, and many tests require root permissions.
+Note that the test code only runs on a Slackware system, and many tests require root permissions.